zuspec/zuspec.github.io/papers/zuspec_pythonic_hw_dev/Zuspec_PythonicModelDrivenHardwareDesign.md

 communities produce more ideas for using a language and, thus, a a larger library ecosystem.
-Larger communities more-rapidly produce and refine adjacent technologies, such as code development and package management tools.
+Larger communities more-rapidly produce and refine adjacent technologies, such as code development and package management tools, and new language features.

 Popularity often builds upon itself, and there is evidence that AI is acting as a driver of Python's popularity.